CoRoSoN-Kit/CoRoSoN-Kit/docs/contribution_faq.md

 # Contribution FAQ (Frequently Asked Questions)

 This document is intended to answer questions from (potentially new) contributors for all.
+Do you have a question which is not answered here?
+Feel free to [open an issue](https://github.com/bruno-robot/bruno-robot/issues/new) about it.

 ## Working with GIT & Github is new to me.
 How to start?